FAIRmat-NFDI/nomad-docs/docs/writing_guide.md

     - Emphasis in narrative text.
     - Terms being introduced for the first time.

-**Add new terms to glossary.** Add new NOMAD-specific terms to the [Glossary](https://github.com/FAIRmat-NFDI/nomad-docs/blob/main/docs/reference/glossary.md).
+**Add new terms to glossary.** Add new NOMAD-specific terms to the [Glossary](https://github.com/FAIRmat-NFDI/nomad-docs/blob/main/docs/reference/glossary.md){:target="_blank" rel="noopener"}.
 External terms/concepts should link to external definitions, when appropriate (use your best judgement).

 ## Code, commands, and UI text